JuliaDynamics/CriticalTransitions.jl/docs/src/man/CoupledSDEs.md

 The function $g$ represent the stochastics dynamics of the system and should be the of the same type (iip or oop) as $f$.
 The keyword `noise` defines the system [noise process](#noise-process).
 In combination with `g` one can define different type of stochastic systems.
 Examples of different type of stochastics systems can be found on the [StochasticDiffEq.jl tutorial page](https://docs.sciml.ai/DiffEqDocs/stable/tutorials/sde_example/).
 A quick overview of the different types of stochastic systems can be found [here](#Type-of-stochastic-system).

+!!! warning
+    Some algrorithms need to know the overall noise strength of the system.
+Howeverm the noise strength is ambiguous in the case of non-diagonal noise.
+Hence, these methods ask for the noise strength to be provided explicitly.
+This can be done by setting the `noise_strength` keyword.

 ```@docs
 CoupledSDEs